 - Accidentally subverted in the MST3K movie Devil Fish, proving that even a broken clock is still right twice a day.
 It's made to look like the doctor did everything he could to save a dying patient when he whips out a defibrillator and starts zapping the poor guy's chest, but the results are about what they'd be in Real Life: patient has a pulse, doctor defibs him, and then patient flatlines.

-- In the third Meet the Parents movie, Jack uses the suicide cord technique to defibrillate himself when he realises he's having a heart attack, after calling the paramedics and telling them where he is and what he's about to do.
+- In Little Fockers, the third movie of the Meet the Parents series, Jack uses the suicide cord technique to defibrillate himself when he realises he's having a heart attack, after calling the paramedics and telling them where he is and what he's about to do.

 - In Rat Race, a medical courier accidentally grabs an electric fence while holding a human heart that has been out of its cooler for a while, rolled around the messy floor of his van, flung out the window into a field, and chewed on by a dog.
 The heart starts beating in his hand, with the implication that all the unfortunate things that have happened to it are fixed and it is still good for transplant.
 This falls under the Rule of Funny but really tests the limits of its power.